jahskee/graphql-apollo-server-reservation/README.md

 ## 1. Prepare Server Start

     OS Level environment variables must be set before starting the server.
-    These are sensitive information that are excluded from source code
+    These are sensitive information that are excluded from the source code.

     MONGODB_CONNECTION, NODE_ENV